sergeyzwezdin/hexo-generator-redirect/README.md

 * **Easy to install** and use.
 * **Custom templates** for the redirect page.

+## How it works

+The plugin generates additional HTML page for "outdated" URLs.
+These pages will contain information on where the page was moved to.

 ## Requirements
 - Hexo: 4.x
 - Node 12+